Introduction to Watercolours Holiday in the North York Moors

 - Gain knowledge to continue with watercolours at home

-- Great value: all prices include Full Board en-suite accommodation and tuition from our expert leader
+- Full Board en-suite accommodation and tuition from our expert leader

-- Accommodation: enjoy high quality accommodation and excellent food at Larpool Hall
+- High quality accommodation and excellent food at Larpool Hall

 Larpool Hall has 28 newly refurbished bedrooms in the main building.
 Rooms at the front of the house enjoy wonderful views across the Esk Valley.